Texas Tech University

 Cover Letter

-A cover letter should introduce yourself as a competitive candidate in the application process.
+A cover letter should introduce you as a competitive candidate in the application process.
 While it is not always required, a well-written cover letter can make the difference between receiving an interview or not.

 Content